DS4PS/data-driven-management-textbook/_posts/2019-02-15-ch17-zappos-vs-amazon.md

 ### Discussion Questions
-Discussion Question: Do the risks of bad data or assumptions outweigh the benefits of using data to identify workplace effeciencies or employee performance?
+Discussion Question 1: Do the risks of bad data or assumptions outweigh the benefits of using data to identify workplace effeciencies or employee performance?

-Discussion Question: Would holacracy, where there is no management, and a design that emphasizes autonomy and self-governance work in your agency?
+Discussion Question 2: Would holacracy, where there is no management, and a design that emphasizes autonomy and self-governance work in your agency?
 How would this benefit your Agency and what risks would it bring?

 ## References